micro222/chatbot/README.md

 * Will try to use people to expand it's knowledge
 * The source code is documented so that even non-programmers should be able to figure out what's goin on.

-For statements, a function is called based on the verb used.
-The information provided is stored in the database.
-The bot will ask about anything that is unfamiliar to it.
-It will point out contradictory info when nessessary

-For questions, a function is called based on the verb used.
-The information requested is retrieved from the database

 ## How it works

 Sentences are divided into 4 categories: statements, questions, commands and other.
 * Statements are used to provide data about a specified noun.
 The bot will store that data in it's database for future use.
+The bot will ask about anything that is unfamiliar to it and will point out contradictory info when nessessary
 * Questions request data about a specified noun.
-The bot will provide that data if it's in it's database
+The bot will respond by providing that data if it's in it's database.
+It bot will ask about words that are unfamiliar to it.
 * The bot will consider commands it receives and may comply if it wants to.
 This software will eventually be installed in a 4 foot tall mobile robot so if for example it is told to go full speed into a wall it would not do so and tell the user what it thinks of his command.
 * Other sentences are dealt with individually.

 The program relies mostly on 2 text files to interpret sentences.
 It's nessessary to understand these files to understand how this progem works
-1 The database.
+1. The database.
 This is a list of bits of information about nouns.
 The essential information about these nouns is what category they are in.
 For example, "Bob" is classified as a person.
 A person is a creature.
 A creature is an object.
 "Object" is in the root category and is not classified any further.
+This clasification is used to determine if a sentence makes sense or not.
-2 The sentence templates.
+2. The sentence templates.
 It's list of sentences with the nouns removed.
 After each sentence in the list there is the name of a function that will process the sentence further.
+The function that is chosen is determined by the type of sentence and on the verb used.

 ## Current limitations